-In reality, however, a lot of root growth comes out of one centralized tap root.
+However, much root growth comes from one centralized tap root.

-In oak tree species, taproots tend to be notorious for being large and difficult to work with.
+In oak tree species, taproots are notorious for being large and difficult to work with.

-When keeping an oak bonsai tree, if we don’t trim down the taproot, any future roots will grow on the taproot as opposed to the base of the bonsai.
+When keeping an oak bonsai tree, if we don’t trim down the taproot, any future roots will grow on the taproot instead of the bonsai base.

-If however, you remove the taproot all together there might be insufficient roots for the tree to survive.
+If you remove the taproot altogether, there might be insufficient roots for the tree to survive.

 To counteract this, start by removing the clump of soil.

-Then chop the taproot so you only have about 1cm of it remaining.
+Then chop the taproot so you only have about 1cm remaining.

-Ensure however that there is some root growth above the taproot to prevent your bonsai from dying.
+Ensure some root growth is above the taproot to prevent your bonsai from dying.

-Finally use a copper wire as a tourniquet and tie this around on the top of the taproot.
+Finally, use a copper wire as a tourniquet and tie this around the top of the taproot.